Rep Ted Lieu Dares Catholic Bishops To Deny Him Communion

-Category: World Politics Hits: 5The US Conference of Catholic Bishops voted moved toward chastising President Joe Biden for his policies supporting a woman’s right to choose an abortion.
+Category: World Politics Hits: 11The US Conference of Catholic Bishops voted moved toward chastising President Joe Biden for his policies supporting a woman’s right to choose an abortion.
 This is an effort to deny Catholic Democratic politicians the right of communion.
 Rep Ted Lieu tweeted out a challenge to these Bishops: Dear @USCCB: I’m Catholic and I support:-Contraception-A woman’s right to choose-Treatments for infertility-The right for people to get a divorce-The right of same sex marriageNext time I go to Church, I dare you to deny me Communion. https://t.co/bUmiyJ8TtH — Ted Lieu (@tedlieu) June 18, 2021 Rep. Lieu is a tremendous representative, and never minces his words.

 Read more https://crooksandliars.com/2021/06/rep-ted-lieu-challenges-us-catholic